 Vermont Fish and Wildlife Department

-Grants ranging from $2,500 to $50,000 to Vermont nonprofit organizations, sportsmen’s clubs, and government agencies to improve, develop, and operate shooting ranges.
-Recipients must ensure that ranges will be open and available to the general public for at least 10 years following project completion.
+Grants ranging from $5,000 to $50,000 to Vermont nonprofit organizations, sportsmen’s clubs, and government agencies to improve, develop, and operate shooting ranges.
+Funding is intended for ranges that will be open to the public for at least a decade following completion of the project.